Vauxhall Astra VXR hatchback

-"The most powerful car in its class, the Vauxhall Astra VXR also has the handling to match the incredible amounts of performance on offer."
+"The most powerful car in its class, the Vauxhall Astra VXR also offers sharp handling to match its impressive straight-line speed."

 The Vauxhall Astra VXR hot hatchback sits at the very top of the Vauxhall Astra range Focused on driving thrills, this car is all about delivering serious speed to people who still want the size and practicality of the standard Astra.

 To achieve this, Vauxhall has fitted the VXR with a 2.0-litre turbocharged engine that produces 276bhp.
 This power output makes it one of the most powerful cars in is class, with acceleration from 0-62mph taking a mere 5.9 seconds.

 The engineers at Vauxhall have aimed for involving handling as well as speed in a straight line, and this has meant tweaks to the steering and suspension setups.
 The result is a car with a tremendous amount of grip and an adjustable suspension that can be made extremely firm for excellent body control in corners.